Aurelian-C/React-Summary_App/src/markdowns/051__Queueing_a_series_of_state_updates.md

 # Queueing a series of state updates: state scheduling & batching

+State updates are _scheduled_ by React, they are _not processed immediately_.
 Setting a state variable will queue another render.
 But sometimes you might want to _perform multiple operations on the value before queueing the next render_.
 To do this, it helps to understand how React batches state updates.

 >You will learn:
 >